alessandrolandi/roommate-match-app/README.md

 pipenv shell
 ```

-**Optionally** If you don't have pipenv installed, in your terminal install pipenv by entering:
+**Optionally** If you don't have pipenv installed, in your terminal install pipenv by entering
 ```bash
 pip3 install pipenv
 ```